 4 Not Using All Available Ad Text

 Creating an ad can be daunting when you start as there is a lot of copy to fill in.
-Three headlines, two descriptions in an expanded text ad.
+Three headlines, two descriptions for an expanded text ad.

-Potentially 5 or more titles and 5 or more descriptions in a responsive ad.
-Even more work.
+At least 5 or more titles and 5 or more descriptions in a responsive ad.

 In the ads below, it's not the first ad that attracts your attention, but the others.
 They take up more space and establish why you want to go with them.